Meditation

 What is it?

-Is meditation an activity, a state of mind, a self help strategy, a relaxation technique, a type of hypnosis, a mental health therapy, yoga, religious/spiritual, an energy practice, or perhaps a way of life?
+Q,.
+Is meditation an activity, a state of mind, a self help strategy, a relaxation technique, a type of hypnosis, a mental health therapy, a type of yoga, a method of prayer, or perhaps a way of being?

-Could meditation be a form of prayer, a metaphysical exercise, an occult mystical practice, a path to enlightenment, or a form of reverence and worship?
+Q,.
+Could meditation be a form of prayer or worship, a metaphysical exercise, an occult mystical practice, or a path to enlightenment?

 Find some of the common definitions of the word “meditation” in this article.
 Learn about different types of meditation here.